alphago-aic/tim-alphago-monorepo/notebooks/README.md

 This project is for purpose of education and learning.
 This question generation task is mainly for generating question-answer pair for given text or context.

 ### Initial experiments
 Initial experiments are conducted using the SQuADv2 dataset and T5 model.
 This dataset is already in Indonesian and English languages.
-The Indonesian version of SQuAD is provided by Wikidepia and can be fetched at [this link](https://github.com/Wikidepia/indonesian_datasets).
+The Indonesian version of SQuAD is provided by Wikidepia and can be found at [this link](https://github.com/Wikidepia/indonesian_datasets).

 ### Answer styles